 The CARB found that the Complainant's primary challenge to the assessment is based on the premise that the improvements are over valued given the high value of the lands and the notion that these lands have a higher and better use.
 While the Board understood the argument being made the evidence in our opinion did not provide a conclusive or persuasive conclusion to that argument.
 The best evidence was the Complainant's analysis of the Sunridge sale whereby the value in the improvements was isolated from the land value to show that the purchasers were paying only \$46.35 per sq. ft. for the building.
-The problem the Board encountered however with this analysis was that it is too limited in scope to be reliable as being typical of the market.
+The problem the Board encountered however with this analysis was first that it is too limited in scope to be reliable as being typical of the market and second that the land had not been valued as suggested by the Complainant because of differences in the zoning between the two properties.
 With regard to the second comparable at 1260 Highfield Boulevard, the Complainant had not provided their analysis but suggested it would also support a value similar to the value of \$46.35 for the Sunridge improvements.
 The purchasers in the Highfield example however had incurred approximately \$1,000,000 in renovation cost which would likely have been taken into account in their purchase price.
 The CARB therefore was not convinced that this comparable could be relied upon as suggested by the Complainant.
 In the final analysis the CARB found it did not have sufficiently compelling evidence on which to determine additional depreciation to that determined through the application of the Marshall Swift calculations.